 New homes will be available to residents in line with the phased development plans.
 Should there need to be a change to the phased development plan, all residents will be advised in writing and offered an interview with their case officer to discuss the implications for their application for re-housing.
-The phasing plans have been developed with a development time table which is indicative, as it can be influenced by factors, which are beyond the control of the council.
+The phasing plans have been developed with a development timetable which is indicative, as it can be influenced by planning and build programme, which are beyond the control of the council.

-3.1 ELIGIBILITY
+2.1 Eligibility

-All existing secure council tenants who have held their tenancy for 12 months or more in their substantive tenancy will be required to apply for rehousing; applications are assessed in line with the banding and points scheme, with applicants being placed in Band A, (the highest band) under Regeneration decants, on to the councils' interest queue.
+All existing secure council tenants who have held their tenancy for 12 months and over will be required to apply for rehousing; applications are processed and assessed in line with the banding and points scheme, with applicants being placed in Band A, (the highest band) under Regeneration decants, as accepted on to the council's interest queue.
 This assessment will include a full medical assessment which may also an include Occupational Therapy assessment of need for specially designed housing.